Alpha testing: all current functionality is free while VAT Engine is in active development

 • VAT Engine fetches that order through Shopify Admin GraphQL and shows the normalized sale/refund events it would import.

 • The preview now also shows the country-evidence policy and customer-type resolution path for each normalized event.
 Physical goods and shipping-charge rows use shipping country first with billing fallback, while non-shipping supplies use billing country first with shipping fallback.
 If Shopify reports taxExempt=true without a purchasing-company identity, VAT Engine keeps that row in review instead of forcing B2B or B2C.
+The current minimum-access query does not return a purchasing-company identity, so a non-exempt order also needs an explicit merchant-confirmed customer-type value on that order before its B2C classification should be treated as filing-ready.

 • The same preview now also distinguishes cash-settled refunds from credit-note-only corrections by using Shopify refund transaction outcomes, shows Shopify order adjustments as separate correction rows, and surfaces the original sale reference when Shopify provides a stable order-line link.